 - What does your manager do that frustrates you?

-Track all of the instances that have you thinking about making a career change.
-Is it the job or is it the company?
-If it’s the job, make sure any new position you’re thinking about going for doesn’t include too much of this type of work.
+Track all instances that have you thinking about making a career change.
+Is it the job, or is it the company?
+If it’s the job, ensure any new position you’re considering going for doesn’t include too much of this type of work.

 Changing your career in your 40s

-I had a client who was making a career change in her 40s, who was an engineer but also created CNC cutting machine videos as part of her job.
+I had a client making a career change in her 40s; she was an engineer but also created CNC cutting machine videos as part of her job.
 She experienced job loss because of COVID-19 and was thinking about a change.

-In every story she shared about her job, she mentioned making videos and training.
-She loved the video technology and editing.
+She mentioned making videos and training in every story she shared about her job.
+She loved video technology and editing.
 She started highlighting this in her resume and landed another technology training role.
-She has a long term goal of working as a video or film editor but will learn it through intensive classes on the weekends and online tutorials.
+She has a long-term goal of working as a video or film editor but will learn it through intensive weekend classes and online tutorials.

 A career change doesn’t always mean dropping everything right away.
 It often looks like intentional steps that bring you closer.

-If you’ve worked for most of your life, you’ve likely moved past into middle or senior roles.
+If you’ve worked most of your life, you’ve likely moved past into middle or senior roles.
 It’s important to consider what your level is comparable to in the new sector.
 I worked with a client, Jo, who had a director-level role with a non-profit organization.
-When they tried to land director-level roles in a graphic design firm, they were underqualified.
+They were underqualified when they tried to land director-level roles in a graphic design firm.
 This confused Jo, “I’ve been a director for five years, but they’re not accepting it.”
 Look at the position you’re thinking about moving into.
 A director’s responsibility (and salary) differ from one sector to another.
-Before leaping, consider what experience you might be lacking. look for ways to build those skills before you jump.
+Before leaping, consider what experience you might be lacking.
+Look for ways to build those skills before you jump.

 The hardest part about transitioning at 40 if you’ve specialized in one area is helping people to see you in a new way.
 That means highlighting transferable skills more often.
-The other difficulty is that if you’re downgrading your job because of disinterest or burn-out, but you built an expensive life.
-I see many people striving for six-figure jobs when everything they want is achievable for less.
+The other difficulty is if you’re downgrading your job because of disinterest or burn-out, but you built an expensive life.
+Many people strive for six-figure jobs when everything they want is achievable for less.
 This is about your life’s work, not who has the biggest house.
-What if simplifying your lifestyle allowing you to take a job you’d love and thrive in?
+What if simplifying your lifestyle allows you to take a job you’d love and thrive in?
 I wrote about how I budget for much less than I make in this post.
 You can get great resources from Sarah too.

 Changing your career in your 50s